backand/docs/source/includes/_common_use_cases.md

 <aside class="warning">Once again, ensure that you update the values stored in master_key and user_key for your application.
 More information is in the documentation at <a href="#basic-authentication">/#basic-authentication</a>.</aside>

 ### Restricting access to the token object
 As the token object gives users a lot of power within your application, it is important that you restrict access to the `token` object in your app's API.
-Follow these steps to update the `token` object's security, restricting accessto administrators only:
+Follow these steps to update the `token` object's security, restricting access to administrators only:

 1. Open the Security tab of `token` object